GUIDE 2024

 Communication

-HR professionals act as liaisons between workplace stakeholders, including executives, managers, and employees.
-Excellent oral and written communication are among the key skills for project management professionals to have.
+HR professionals liaise with workplace stakeholders, including executives, managers, and employees.
+Excellent oral and written communication are among the key skills for project management professionals.
 From empathy and discussions to conflict resolution, the nature of this position demands interaction with different kinds of people and situations throughout the day.
-For all these reasons, effective communication is vital to ensuring that all employees are aware of the goals and share a common understanding of what is required.

 Leadership